 The Draft Red Herring Prospectus has not been filed with SEBI, nor has SEBI issued any observation on the Draft Red Herring Prospectus in terms of Regulation 246 of SEBI (ICDR) Regulations.
-However, pursuant to sub regulation (5) of regulation 246, the copy of Red Herring Prospectus and the Prospectus shall also be furnished to the board in a soft copy.
+However, pursuant to sub regulation (5) of regulation 246, the copy of Red Herring Prospectus shall also be furnished to the board in a soft copy.
 Pursuant to SEBI Circular Number SEBI/HO/CFD/DIL1/CIR/P/2018/011 dated January 19, 2018, a copy of the Red Herring Prospectus will be filed online through SEBI Intermediary Portal at https://siportal.sebi.gov.in in addition to filing with the stock exchanges.

-Additionally, in light of the SEBI notification dated March 27, 2020, our Company will submit a copy of the Red Herring Prospectus and this Prospectus to the email address: cfddil@sebi.gov.in.
+Additionally, in light of the SEBI notification dated March 27, 2020, our Company will submit a copy of this Red Herring Prospectus to the email address: cfddil@sebi.gov.in.